wallter/laravel-ai-code-analysis/README.md

    - `--path=`: Specify the backup file to restore from.

-## Logging

-The project utilizes Laravel's Context facade to provide rich, contextual logging information.
-AI operations are logged separately in the `ai_operations.log` file located in the `storage/logs` directory.

-### Log Levels

-- **INFO:** General operational messages.
-- **DEBUG:** Detailed debugging information.
-- **ERROR:** Errors encountered during operations.

-### Contextual Information

-Contextual data such as `file_path`, `current_pass`, and `pass_order` are automatically included in log entries to facilitate easier debugging and traceability.

 ## Testing

-The project includes PHPUnit tests to ensure the reliability of its features.
+The project includes (some unmaintained ... yes, got a bit lazy here) PHPUnit tests to ensure the reliability of its features.

 1. **Run Tests**